gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 playing," he would say.
 "But the cat didn't know that," I would tell him.
 His answer was always, "Well, it should have."

 It should have.
-And later, other children should have---should have wanted to play *kabbadi* instead of tag, should have wanted him to be the hawk for hawk and hares, should have, should have, should have.
+And later, other children should have—should have wanted to play *kabbadi* instead of tag, should have wanted him to be the hawk for hawk and hares, should have, should have, should have.
 He was always angry, always hurt, always wondering why everyone else kept getting it wrong.